The Halo Effect

 Over-Reliance on Positive Associations

-The Halo Effect in lotto games shows how positive events, such as large jackpots, can temporarily boost ticket sales, overshadowing the less glamorous aspects of gambling.
+The halo effect in lotto games shows how positive events, such as large jackpots, can temporarily boost ticket sales, overshadowing the less glamorous aspects of gambling.
 Similarly, PR campaigns that heavily rely on the halo effect must be careful not to mislead or create unrealistic expectations.

 The ‘Halo Effect’ in lotto games occurs when ticket sales unexpectedly increase after a large jackpot, due to bettors exchanging prize winnings for new tickets.”